 Three more deaths recorded in North East Lincolnshire

-There were three more coronavirus deaths recorded over the last eight days in North East Lincolnshire.

-There were three more coronavirus deaths recorded over the last eight days in North East Lincolnshire.

-A total of 450 people had died in the area when the UK coronavirus dashboard was updated on September 8 (Thursday) – up from 447 August 31.
+A total of 453 people had died in the area when the UK coronavirus dashboard was updated on September 15 (Thursday) – up from 450 on September 8.

 Most Popular